dboatengg/blogger/README.md

 # Blogger

-Blogger is a user-friendly web application that allows users to view blog posts without authentication.
+Blogger is a web application that allows users to view blog posts without authentication.
 On the other hand, authenticated users have access to additional features such as creating, viewing, and deleting posts.

 ## Usage